exceptionless/Website/content/news/2016/2016-01-27-new-releases-for-all-the-codes-exceptionless-3-2.md

 ### License Change

 The server and all Exceptionless projects are now using the <a href="https://github.com/exceptionless/Exceptionless/blob/master/LICENSE.txt" target="_blank">Apache License</a>, so there should be much less confusion on how things are licensed moving forward.
-Boring stuff, we know&#8230; but important.
+Boring stuff, we know... but important.

 ### User Location